What to Look For in Refrigerators and Parts

 What type of refrigerators are available?

 There are a variety of freezer and fridge combos available today.
 Kitchen design concepts introduce contemporary and traditional styles to the market.
 Door style and storage capacity are the primary components that contribute to the style of most models.
 Home remodels and renovations rely heavily on appliances to complete a redesigned kitchen.
-Brands such as Maytag, Whirlpool, and GE make a variety of styles to choose from.
+Brands such as Frigidaire, Whirlpool, and GE make a variety of styles to choose from.
 Some styles are designed for home and industrial use.
 Others are designed exclusively for one type of use.
 Here are a few of the most available styles:

-- Stainless steel French door refrigerator
+- French door

 - Chest freezer